 - Is of good moral character and has not been convicted of any criminal offense involving moral turpitude

 - Minimum of 60 academic credits or individuals who have served in the military and have not earned 60 credits, but can substitute two years of full-time, active duty military service, or combination of college credits and full time active duty military service to satisfy the education requirements.
 ALL EDUCATIONAL AND OR MILITARY REQUIREMENTS MUST BE MET BY JUNE 2021.

 - Pass a rigorous selection process, including a written examination, a physical fitness test, oral interview, psychological evaluation, medical exam, and a full background check prior to attending.

 Applicants must present photo ID at each phase of testing.
 There are three initial phases of testing.

-Physical Fitness Test - Testing begins at 8:30am promptly, no one will be admitted after that time on test day.
+Physical Fitness Test - Testing will begin promptly of the time provided, no one will be admitted after that time on test day.
 Application fees will not be refunded to anyone arriving late.
 Candidates must pass all five Physical Fitness tests in order to continue on to the written test.
 The Police Training Commission requires that the Alternate Route applicant successfully passes each testing component.
 If a failure is received, testing will cease and the applicant will be immediately removed from the Alternate Route process.